 This post first appeared in July 2009, a few years after an Asawa retrospective at the de Young Museum in San Francisco, but well before the Christie's selling exhibition in 2013, and the solo show at David Zwirner gallery last fall—Zwirner now represents the Asawa estate.
 At the time, it was plain to me that Asawa was flying under the radar in the art market; in fact, her work was being sold as much through primarily design venues as through art venues.
 A seven-foot, multi-layered interlocking continuous form could be had for under a hundred thousand dollars.
 By 2013 the same form would pass one million dollars; today it would be well past that.
 Such a trajectory is by no means common, and it is personally gratifying to see Asawa get her due.

-Until recently, Ruth Asawa was an under-appreciated artist whose work in looped wire mesh began after WWII ended.
+Until recently, Ruth Asawa was an underappreciated artist whose work in looped wire mesh began after World War II ended.
 Partly, this was due to art criticism at the time, which attempted to pigeonhole her work as craft-based and feminine, not an odious description in a general way, but dismissive in the rarified circles of avant-garde art.
 A retrospective exhibition in 2007, and the accompanying catalog titled “The Sculpture of Ruth Asawa: Contours in the Air,” should help relocate Asawa as an important figure in post-war American art.

 The essence of Asawa’s art in wire has to do with transparency and interpenetration, with overlapping, shadow, and darkening.
 Her forms appear simultaneously inside and outside, sometimes revealing their inner space, sometimes their outer.
 This shifting perspective makes the forms dynamic, and gives them a quality of vision-in-motion.
 Hanging individual works in series adds further layers of complexity, as the overlapping compositions become artworks themselves, which change as the viewer changes position.